aliexpressru/memcached/README.md

     BatchingOptions batchingOptions = null);
 ```

-- `keys` : the keys to get values for
+- `keys` : the keys to delete values for
 - `token` : the cancellation token
 - `batchingOptions` : optional batching options.
 The batching will be covered in the later part of this documentation